Bhutanise People Showing Their Traditional Dance

 The cost of visiting Bhutan from Nepal ranges from $250 to $350 per person per night, depending on the group size.
 The cost for solo travelers is around $350 per night, but it will be cheaper if you have a larger group.

-When is the best traveling season in Bhutan?
+When is the best time to travel in Bhutan?

 Spring (March to May) and autumn (September to November) are undoubtedly the best times to travel to Bhutan.
 These seasons have the best weather and pleasant climates.
 Likewise, the temperature is moderate, with minimal precipitation and clear skies.